worldwidesorrow/Harvestable-Weed-Farms/README.md

 Harvestable Weed Farms for Dayz Epoch 1.0.6+
 ==============

 This script will add marked hemp plant locations to the map that players can harvest.
+Harvesting plants is built into DayZ Epoch.
+A player will need to have a hunting knife on his/her toolbelt.
+Stand next to a hemp plant, open gear, right click on the hunting knife, and select "Harvest Plant."
 Harvesting a group of hemp plants will add a kilo of hemp to the player's inventory.

 Credit to the original author Halv.